 While one certainly does not want to employ any subjective or comparative statements about the claimed invention, that requirement does not preclude any use of adjectives altogether.
 After all, demonstrating the performance of the device or composition will occasionally require adjectives.
 The crucial point is how adjectives are used, and even more important, how they are supported.44

 A 2005 case, Rhodia Chimie v.
-PPG Indus., Inc.,45 concerned an improvement in spheroidal precipitated silica particles, used as a filler to reinforce elastomeric products such as automobile tires and as a carrier in nutraceutical products.
+PPG Indus., Inc.,45 concerned an improvement in spheroidal precipitated silica particles, used as a filler to reinforce elastomeric products such as automobile tires and as carriers in nutraceutical products.
 The claimed product generated less dust than did prior art products, and the claim preamble included the terms “dust-free and non-dusting.” ------------------------------------------------------------------------------------------------------------- Page 25 (Rel.
 C2013) The infringement defendant insisted that “dust-free” must mean no dust whatsoever, but both the district court and the Federal Circuit recognized that nothing could be absolutely dust-free.

 The drafter, however, had not relied upon common understanding of language to support this term.
 A standard had been established by the German organization DIN for measuring fines content and weight loss by abrasion, and the specification cited the product’s performance relative to that standard.
 Moreover, the specification included 10 working examples, some of which had been tested according to the DIN standard.
 Given this objective support for an otherwise subjective term, the court relied upon the DIN standard to construe the claim term.46